Dental Assisting (with Certificate Option) (AAS-DAT)

 - All Health Division students must submit to initial and continuing drug testing at specified intervals, for cause, or at random.
 Should the student refuse to abide by agency/ CA policy he/she will be administratively withdrawn from the course and may be denied readmission to the same or any other Health Division program.

 - All Health Division students must have submitted the initial background and yearly (if required) background check.
-Should a legal incident occur in which the student is involved, the student has 48 hours to disclose the incident to the program director, course coordinator or Dean of Health Sciences in the absence of the instructor or program director.
+Should a legal incident occur in which the student is involved, the student has 48 hours to disclose the incident to the program director, course coordinator, Departmental Director, or Dean of Nursing and Allied Health in the absence of the instructor, program director, or Departmental Director.

-- All Health Division students must be CPR certified at the Health Provider level and must maintain such certification while enrolled in the program.
-Failure to do so may prohibit the student from completing the clinical assignment and therefore failure in the course.
+- All Health Division students must be CPR certified at the Healthcare Provider level and must maintain certification while enrolled in the program.
+Failure to do so may prohibit the student from completing the clinical assignments and therefore failure in the course.

 - All Health Division students must attend assigned clinical agency orientation (For Public Health Facilities only) appropriate to the clinical assignment.
 Failure to do so may prohibit the student from completing the clinical assignment and therefore failure in the course.